 While D1D2 is among the reference sequences for fungal taxonomy, we found that it had less discriminating power to differentiate species as compared to ITS1 and ITS2 barcodes.
 This agrees with the previous analysis of 9,000 yeast strains, showing that 6 and 9.5% of the yeast species could not be distinguished by ITS and LSU, respectively (Vu et al., 2016).
 Indeed, LSU is more conserved than ITS.

 The ITS1 and ITS2 markers performed better than D1D2 but their performance varied according to the tested fermented foods.
 Indeed, while ITS2 performed better for cheese, meat and wine, ITS1 seems better for bread.
 Concerning the latter, ITS2 primers amplified the ITS from wheat and several weeds which hampered its efficiency for cereal-based products.
 Besides the fermented product being studied, the choice of the ITS barcode also depends on the expected species diversity in the ecosystem and may be driven by fungal species of interest.
+Moreover, choice of ITS primers can also be adapted to targeted species.
+Indeed, some ITS barcoding primers may have mismatches with the sequence of fungal species of interest, such as Yarrowia species (Tedersoo and Lindahl, 2016).
+Finally, although ITS1 and ITS2 seem to be the best barcodes for distinguishing between species, their difference in size may hinder sequence alignment and therefore beta diversity estimates that take phylogenetic distances into account.

 One of the limits addressed in the present study was the availability of a complete database adapted to the chosen fermented foods.
 We thus developed an in-house sequence database for all four major fermented foods in order to fill in this gap.
 This database significantly improved species level affiliations although manual curation was still required for some genera with complex taxonomy such as Penicillium spp.
 These results also illustrate the need to expand public databases with specific databases.